For the past three days, Safaricom users have had issues with M-Pesa and Safaricom messages appearing in spam folders.

 Kenyans ask why M-Pesa messages are missing

-Expressing their concerns and frustrations on X, some Kenyans have already resolved the issue while others still having issues with M-Pesa delays.
+Expressing their concerns and frustrations on X, some Kenyans have already resolved the issue, while others are still having issues with M-Pesa delays.

 @_wairua wrote: